Best Central America Destinations

 Upon arrival, you must be able to show proof of your intention to leave the country (an outbound flight ticket) before the expiration of your visa or entry stamp.
 These typically last for 90 days.

-We advise travelers to stay up to date with the latest entry requirements for Costa Rica.
+We advise travelers to stay updated with the latest entry requirements for Costa Rica.

-With such a wide range of activities on offer in Costa Rica, it’s impossible to list everything that every visitor may need to bring on a trip here.
+With such a wide range of activities in Costa Rica, listing everything visitors may need to bring here is impossible.
 After all, what works for a relaxing beach vacation won’t apply to adventures in rainforests and national parks!

 Don’t forget other essentials like sunscreen, insect repellent, and medication.
-If you’re heading to more remote areas, we also advise bringing a flashlight.
+We advise bringing a flashlight if you’re heading to more remote areas.

 Costa Rica’s currency is the colón, but US dollars are widely accepted, as are credit cards.